Rockford Diocese Sexual Abuse Attorney

 Lasting Trauma of Sex Abuse Perpetrated by the Rockford DioceseSexual abuse is often more about power than sex.
 Abusers are almost always in positions of power over their victims: producers and actors/actresses, bosses and employees, priests and congregation.
 Given that many victims of sexual abuse in the Church were children, this power dynamic is tilted further by the inherent authority of an adult.
 Such a choice of victim is deliberate; children are more likely to trust authority and less likely to report abuse, let alone understand it.

 Later in life, the gravity of such trauma can take hold in many ways.
 Adult survivors of child sexual abuse often experience depression, anxiety, suicidal ideation, and difficult or unhealthy personal relationships.
 Being abused at such a young age can damage body image, leading to eating disorders or other forms of self-harm.
 Their religious beliefs may be tested, meaning that a bedrock of faith that once carried them withers away.
 Victims often feel angry, confused, and lost.

 While some survivors do seek therapy – and while therapy is often effective – many never get the help they need.
 Despite evolving social attitudes, reckoning with such trauma is difficult and many victims never seek help.

 Abusers may be laicized, and they pass away eventually.
-But the scars they leave remain forever.
+But the scars they leave on survivors of sexual abuse remain forever.

 Thankfully, you are not alone.
-Our firm can help victims of abuse in the Diocese of Rockford find the justice they deserve.
+The attorneys at Rosenfeld Injury Lawyers LLC can help victims of abuse in the Diocese of Rockford find the justice they deserve.
 If you want to come forward, schedule a free consultation with our experienced, discreet, and professional lawyers today.